joyceft/Music-Player-Project/README.md

 [how to install spark] (https://medium.com/@GalarnykMichael/install-spark-on-windows-pyspark-4498a5d8d66c)

 If using DataFrame in spark, it really takes long time to execute.. so try rdd.
-### Explore play.fn
-Using 'unzip_clean_play.sh' to combine all daily log data into a whole file, adding the filename(which contains the date) as new column.
-The combined play.log.fn contains features as:

-1.Since we are aiming to analyze and predict churn rate, informationa about songs are of little use.
-So to accelerate our calculation, we first drop those columns(song_id, song_type, song_name, singer)
-2.Dealing with abnormal data

-save unique user_id list to memory, when machine users: play.count(<95%)

-**churn label**
-**down sampling**
-try from smaller, 30%, 40%, if not improve,

-**Note 3.2**
-count of song_play time, total time, distinct count

-20170339 ->20170329
-20170309-20170329中间没有
-其余按uid, date, play_time, song_length<<看
-pandas data cleaning, song_length = 0, play_time !=0 >>说明song is real,